nv1t/blog.hoeja.de/src/Blog/reverse-engineering-a-payment-system-2.rst

 :tags: en, nfc, numerics, payment system, reverse engineering, rfid

 i prepared two different card outputs (just excerpts) to compare them.
+The first card is a guestcard, which you can buy without beeing registered in the system.
+The part i left out, is a not encrypted and empty sector which is totaly unimportant.
+The card has the UID: aa257c3c which are the first bytes of the card.

 ::